diefenbach/django-lfs/docs/user/concepts/criteria.rst

 Description
 ^^^^^^^^^^^

-Provides some tests against the maximal height of all products within the cart.
+Tests the maximum width of all products within the cart.

 Value
 ^^^^^

-A number which describes a width level.
-How this is interpreted is up to the used operator (see below).
+A number against the maximum width of all products within the cart is tested.

 Operators
 ^^^^^^^^^

 Equal
-    The criterion is true if the maximum width is equal to the entered value.
+    The criterion is true, if the maximum width of all products within the cart is equal to the entered value.

 Less than
-    The criterion is true if the maximum width is less than the entered value.
+    The criterion is true, if the maximum width of all products within the cart is less than the entered value.

 Less than equal to
-    The criterion is true if the maximum width is less than equal to the entered value.
+    The criterion is true, if the maximum width of all products within the cart is less than equal to the entered value.

 Greater than
-    The criterion is true if the maximum width is greater than the entered value.
+    The criterion is true, if the maximum width of all products within the cart is greater than the entered value.

 Greater than equal to
-    The criterion is true if the maximum width is greater than equal to the entered value.
+    The criterion is true, if the maximum width of all products within the cart is greater than equal to the entered value.